YunoHost/doc/certificate.md

 It could afraid a lot of users (rightly).

 To avoid this confusion, it's possible to get a signed certificate  by a "known" authority : **Gandi**, **RapidSSL**, **StartSSL**, **CaCert**.
-In these cases, the point is to replace the self-signed certificate by the one that have been certified by an certificate authority, and the users won't have this warning screen anymore.
+In these cases, the point is to replace the self-signed certificate with the one that has been certified by a certificate authority, and the users won't have this warning screen anymore.

 ### Add a signed certificate by an authority